Remembrances of Mary Walsh and Josephine Jones

 "On the morning of August 23rd, exactly four months (123 days) after her departure, the tired little Ravenscrag entered Honolulu harbor."

-The following excerpts from the August 1879 issue of the Pacific Commercial Advertiser, a predecessor of the Honolulu Advertiser, describe the arrival of the Ravenscrag in Honolulu - as preserved on microfilm in the Hawaii State Archives, and the Hawaii State Library.
+The following excerpts are from the August 30, 1879 and September 7, 1879 issues of the Pacific Commercial Advertiser, a predecessor of the Honolulu Advertiser.
+They describe the arrival of the SS Ravenscrag in Honolulu, Harbor.
+Both issues of the Advertiser are availble online at the Chronicling America website of the Library of Congress.

-"The immigrants are all healthy, hearty-looking people and will prove a valuable acquisition to our population, a “real hoonui lanui”, [a very important day] for they have come to stay.
-During the passage, 5 children were born and 3 children died.
+"The immigrants are all healthy, hearty-looking people and will prove a valuable acquisition to our population - a real "hoonulu lanui” [a very important day] - for they have come to stay.
+During the passage three children died and five were born.
 We understand that about all the male immigrants have been engaged as laborers on the plantations or otherwise."

 "The Board of Immigration, of which the Minister of the Interior is President, has had its time and attention quite fully occupied during the past week, in providing for the wants of these people and in arranging for their future settlement."

-"It will be noticed that considerable more than the stipulated proportion of women and children [40 per cent] composed this lot of immigrants.
-This may be somewhat embarrassing in the contract, but will be in the end, we are persuaded, prove advantageous to the country.
+"It will be noticed that considerable more than the stipulated proportion of women and children (40 per cent) composed this lot of immigrants.
+This may be somewhat embarrassing in the outset, but will be in the end we are persuaded prove advantageous to the country.
 The people are nearly all poor, but thrifty.
-We have reason to doubt the tales that are told of the $7000.00 and $4000.00 solid cash men, amongst them.
+We have reason to doubt the tales that are told of the $7000 and $4000 "solid cash" men, among them.
 Such men would not readily leave Madeira."
+(Aug.
+30, 1879, p.
+3)

 On board the Ravenscrag were three cabinet makers - Manual Nunez, Jose do Espirito Santo and Augusto Dias - each of whom in one source or another is credited with adapting a small, four-stringed Madeiran instrument called the "braquina" into that Hawaiian musical institution known as the "ukulele".